 Q: Does SCAA have zone boundaries for eligible players, and if so, what are they?

 A: Yes and No. There are no zone boundary restrictions for players to play regular rec season ball for SCAA, you can live anywhere in the world and be eligible for that.
 However, there are zone boundaries established by our governing PONY organization that players must reside within to be eligible for baseball All-Stars (this does NOT apply to softball).
 A baseball player living anywhere in the City of Chesapeake, VA, as well as in the state of NC are eligible for All-Stars.
-Players residing in Hampton Roads cities outside of Chesapeake are NOT eligible for All-Stars.
+Players residing in Hampton Roads cities outside of Chesapeake or the state of North Carolina are NOT eligible for All-Stars.

 GAMES & PRACTICES: